coilhq/mucoa/README.md

 This guide describes how settlements are managed by the Mojaloop Scheme using various accounts (Chart of Accounts) and the partner settlement bank(s), and introduces the main building blocks of settlement processing.

-> TODO @jason add Fees for transfer and credit extension.

 ## Index
 * [Definitions](#definitions)
 * [Participant Joins the Scheme](#participant-joins-scheme)